 When importing road vehicles(including motorcycles and trailers) into Australia, Customs need to be able to determine the value of your road vehicle.
-There are two methods we can use to determine the Value for Customs.
-"Transaction value", or Alternate Method" are the two choices.
+There are two methods we can use to determine the"Transaction value", or Alternate Method" are the two choices.
 Becasue each importation has different criteria, its a case by case assessment of which meathod is most suitable for you, and will give you the lowest amount of GST and Duty payable.

 Transaction value method (Bill of Sale)

 The first question to ask when importing a road vehicle is, can the “transaction value” be used.
 Transaction value method uses the price actually paid or payable for the road vehicle to determine the customs value.
 For transaction value method, customs value is calculated in the following manner:

 When the transaction value method is not used

 Where any of the above situations have occurred, the transaction value method cannot be used and an alternate method of determining the customs value will be considered.
 Customs and Border Protection experience has shown that the majority of road vehicles imported cannot be valued using the transaction value method because they were not purchased solely for export to Australia, or the vehicle has depreciated since purchase due to use.

 Alternate Methods of determining the customs value